PranjalDhamane/Stock_Market_Prediction/README.md

 - The contributors to `pandas` and `scikit-learn` for their powerful tools.

 ## Contact
-For any questions or feedback, please reach out to [Your Name] at [your-email@example.com].
+For any questions or feedback, please reach out to me at pranjaldhamane37@gmail.com.

 ---